 - Financial support is provided in the form of a EUR 60,000 grant for activities necessary for the development of the investment concept, such as feasibility studies, engineering analyses, legal analyses, social studies, market studies, financial analyses, etc. - Technical support is provided by the EUCF team, which can be contacted for any sort of queries regarding the investment concept through the EUCF Helpdesk.
-Moreover, the respective Country Experts, who are assigned for each EU-27 Member State, for each EEA-EFTA States of Iceland, Liechtenstein and Norway, and the UK, provide beneficiaries with locally-rooted technical and financial expertise. - Capacity building opportunities are provided through regional events organised by the EUCF on the topic. - Standard tools and documents, such as the knowledge hub on the EUCF website and investment concept template, are provided to facilitate the development of the investment concept.
+Moreover, the respective Country Experts, who are assigned for each EU-27 Member State and the UK, provide beneficiaries with locally-rooted technical and financial expertise. - Capacity building opportunities are provided through regional events organised by the EUCF on the topic. - Standard tools and documents, such as the knowledge hub on the EUCF website and investment concept template, are provided to facilitate the development of the investment concept.